5 Oceans, 5 Colonies Sculpting Future Living Architecture On and Below Water

 - Experimental design process in extreme environments & survival conditions

-- Critical foresight, disruptive & regenerative design strategies for marine futures.
+- System thinking, critical foresight, disruptive & regenerative design strategies for marine futures.

 TARGET AUDIENCE

-Open to transdisciplinary speculative thinkers, professionals, researchers, and students from architecture, design, engineering, and related fields—this program is for those eager to break disciplinary boundaries, engage in extreme survival simulations, and push the limits of what’s possible.
+Open to worldwide transdisciplinary speculative thinkers, professionals, researchers, and students (Phd’s & master’s level, confirmed bachelors too) in architecture, design, engineering, urban planning, environmental science, and related fields —this program is for those eager to break disciplinary boundaries, engage in extreme survival simulations, and push the limits of what’s possible.

 COST OF PARTICIPATION